WillemB2104/WillemB2104.github.io/_pages/research.md

 validated brain measure could one day help decide who should be offered which treatment.

-During my PhD, I have also conducted a **randomised controlled trial in OCD**, following participants from recruitment through treatment and brain-imaging data collection to examine how pharmacological and psychological treatments affect brain activity.
-The resulting data became part of **ENIGMA-OCD**, allowing this controlled treatment study to be combined with the consortium's much larger datasets.
-That collaboration enabled work on another practical question: can we predict **cognitive behavioural therapy (CBT) outcome in OCD** before treatment begins?
-Models combining clinical and neuroimaging data showed that clinical variables carried much of the predictive information.
+The same question applies to psychological treatment.
+In related work I contributed to models predicting **cognitive behavioural therapy outcome in OCD** from clinical and neuroimaging data, where clinical variables turned out to carry much of the predictive information.
 That result is a useful corrective: neuroimaging has to earn its place against simpler and cheaper measures rather than being assumed to improve on them.

+I have also conducted a randomised controlled trial in OCD examining how pharmacological and psychological treatment affect brain activity, from recruitment through data collection.

 Most recently, I am a co-investigator on a project funded by the **ZonMw Neuropsychoanalyse Fonds** investigating the brain dynamics underlying **esketamine treatment** in depression.
 Esketamine acts far more rapidly than conventional antidepressants, which makes it an unusually informative setting for asking what changes in the brain when a treatment works, and how quickly.

-#### Key paper
+Key paper
+{: .section-label}

 - Bruin et al. (2023). *Development and validation of a multimodal neuroimaging biomarker for electroconvulsive therapy outcome in depression: a multicenter machine learning analysis.* **Psychological Medicine.**
   [doi:10.1017/S0033291723002040](https://doi.org/10.1017/S0033291723002040)